ozoneplatform/ozp-iwc/1.2.0/tutorial/00_index.md

 An IWC bus is a location where all of the IWC distributables can be gathered, `http://ozone-development.github.io/ozp-iwc`, for example.
 The bus does not run any functionality on a server, rather provides the files necessary for in-browser communication over the given domain.

 This means, for all applications open with a given browser on a user's computer (different tabs, different windows, embedded in pages, ect.).
 If all of the applications connect to the same IWC bus, then they can all communicate locally.

 Eventually the IWC bus will be accessible publicly on a high performance domain (through a CDN), for now the common domain is hosted here on github.

+The use of "http://ozone-development.github.io/ozp-iwc" instead of "http://ozone-development.github.io/ozp-iwc/1.2.0" for connecting is because all releases of IWC 1 (`1.x.y`) can communicate with backwards compatibility.
+Using a specific release of the *client library 1.2.0* guarentees the developer can develop against the IWC 1.2.0 client API.
+Connecting to the latest bus version links all applications to the latest available IWC internals.

-For companies/organizations desiring their own domain (customized application communication, account based access, persistent data, ect), the IWC bus can easily be hosted.
+For companies/organizations desiring their own domain (customized application communication, account based access, persistent data, specific IWC bus versions, ect), the IWC bus can easily be hosted.
 See our gitbook for [hosting documentation]({{site.baseurl}}/gitbook/bus/overview.html), tutorials will be produced on this matter at a later date as well.

 ### Testing connection